dflex-js/dflex/packages/dnd/README.md

 ## Three Steps

-You can achieve drop and drag with three steps:
+You can achieve a drop and drag with three steps only

 ```js
 import { store, DnD } from "@dflex/dnd";